 - Altered water flows from the changed use of land;

 As human activity continued and accelerated, the patterns of water flowing over the land and into the lakes changed further.
 Thick forests in the valleys turned into pastures, and the wetlands and woodlands in the floodplains and lowlands transformed into urban, industrial and commercial hubs.
-Consequently, this intensive development made the soil saturated, preventing it from absorbing excess water and increasing surface runoff, a primary cause of urban flooding.
+Consequently, this intensive development increased the amount of hard surfaces – roofs, roads and pathways - which prevented water from soaking into the ground and took away the natural filters.

 Due to the growing industrial and commercial activity, the amounts of matter settling at the bottom of the lakes were larger than would have ever occurred naturally.
-They included sediment coming from erosion, as well as residue and nutrients from plant fertilisers, cleaning products and organic matter, e.g. animal manure, droppings or plant material such as grass clippings.
-These pollutants were harmful to the overall health of the estuary, as they reduced water clarity and created an ideal environment for toxic algal blooms.
+They included sediment coming from erosion, sewage, as well as residue and nutrients from plant fertilisers, cleaning products and organic matter, e.g. animal manure, droppings or plant material such as grass clippings.
+These pollutants were harmful to the overall health of the estuary, as they reduced water clarity and created an ideal environment for excess macroalgae to grow.
 They also contributed to the increase of black ooze in the lakes’ nearshore zones and made the estuarine waters less welcoming for seagrasses.